ErevosOz/GoogleTest/Readme.md

 ```
 java -jar oms_auto_tests.jar administration
 ```
-By default executing the JAR file will run all tests suite.
+By default, executing the JAR file will run all tests suite.

 <br\>